rabbitmq/rabbitmq-website/docs/quorum-queues/index.md

 :::important

 Starting with RabbitMQ 4.0, the delivery limit for quorum queues defaults to 20.

-The old unlimited default can be restored by setting a queue argument or policy with `delivery-limit=-1`
+The 3.13.x era behavior where there was no lilmit can be restored by setting the limit to `-1` using an [optional queue argument](./queues#optional-arguments) at declaration time or using a policy as demonstrated below.

 :::